What is a Motor Rated Switch? Understanding the Requirements

 As a licensed electrician, you know that not all switches are created equal.
 The distinction between a general use switch vs motor rated switch is one of the most critical concepts in motor control.
 A general-use switch is typically rated for its amperage capacity when connected to non-inductive, or resistive, loads like lighting and heating elements.
 These loads have a steady current draw.

 Motors, however, are inductive loads.
-When a motor starts, it draws a massive amount of current—known as motor inrush current or locked-rotor current—which can be 6 to 8 times the normal full-load amperes (FLA).
+When a motor starts, it draws a massive amount of current—known as motor inrush current or locked-rotor current—which can commonly be multiple times (for many motors typically in the rough range of 4–8×, depending on design) the normal full-load amperes (FLA).
 A general-use switch is not designed to withstand this surge or to interrupt the highly inductive circuit while the motor is running.
 Attempting to do so can cause a dangerous arc flash or destroy the switch.
 A motor rated switch, by contrast, is specifically engineered with an inductive load rating, ensuring it can safely handle both the startup inrush and the disconnection of a running motor.

 Unpacking the NEC Requirements for Motor Disconnecting Means